 What is the F-1 grace period for OPT?

 You have a 60-day grace period after your OPT ends.

 Can I work during the F-1 grace period?

 No, you cannot work during the grace period.

 How long can I stay in the U.S. after receiving authorized early withdrawal from my DSO?

 If your DSO has granted you early withdrawal, you can stay in the U.S. for up to 15 days following the withdrawal noted in the Student and Exchange Visitor Program (SEVIS).

 After receiving your OPT, it is possible to apply for a 24-month STEM extension up to 90 days before your current OPT authorization ends and/or up-to 60 days after your Designated School Official inputs a recommendation in your SEVIS records.
 Make sure that USCIS receives your STEM extension on time.
 Assuming that happens, you qualify for the automatic extension of your OPT for 180 days (to permit processing).
 Be aware that this period terminates when a decision has been made on your STEM extension.

 Should I get a lawyer if I am out of status?

 It is essential to seek professional help if you have fallen out of status.
 Since immigration law is so complex, even a minor error in your paperwork can result in additional fees and delays.
-The best way to ensure your status is to have your case handled by one of our lawyers.
+The best way to ensure your status is to have your case handled by a VisaNation Law Group attorney.